MichaelCrawley1/myPortfolio/README.md

 <br/>

 I could have used third party libraries and portfolio templates to expedite the development process of the portfolio project.
 However, my aforementioned need, 'to know it all' got the better of me here and after university on top of my design theory learning, I went through an intensive process of learning CSS GRID, Flexbox, the use of the CSS preprocessor (SASS) for file compartmentalisation and block object modifier (BEM) to make CSS easier to debug and fix.
+Additionally, I also dedicated two to three months learning, 'git' from the command line uploading to GitHub as I realised if I have to work in coding teams this would be essential to know.

 It was the long game, but I am so glad I did this.
 CSS Grid and Flexbox properties are not intuitive, so it takes a while to get used to their idiosyncrasies.
 However, once you have done that, executing your wireframe design becomes a very seamless process.

-Now that I took the time to cultivate these skills and techniques has enabled me to develop portfolio type sites very quickly resulting in the fastest website possible for the user given there are no third parties (apart for netlify of course) stacked on top of the core language.
+Now that I took the time to cultivate these skills and techniques, this has enabled me to develop portfolio type sites very quickly resulting in the fastest website possible for the user given there are no third parties (apart for netlify of course) stacked on top of the core language.

 In fact my dissertation development project empirically proved this phenomenon - that the fasted websites are the ones developed with the core languages alone.
 Here is the github for that dissertation project [(The Masters Dissertation Development Project - client side)](https://github.com/MichaelCrawley1/MscClientSide) [(The Masters Dissertation Development Project - server side)](https://github.com/MichaelCrawley1/MscServerSide1)